-Now, some 15 years later, with travel and gatherings being disrupted across the country due to the pandemic, many of us are facing a holiday season unlike any other.
-We might be scaling down; we might be cooking entirely different foods; we might be skipping Thanksgiving altogether.
-But there’s no question that many people will still be roasting a turkey, perhaps for the first time ever, and I’m here to tell you that it’s going to be okay.
+For Thanksgiving 2021, many of us might be scaling up from last year’s more modest celebrations; you might even be cooking for a crowd.
+There’s no question that many people will be roasting a turkey, perhaps for the first time ever, and I’m here to tell you that it’s going to be okay.

 For expert information I turned to J. Fox, who along with his husband, Kevin Haverty, co-owns and runs Hudson & Charles, a whole animal butcher shop in New York City that specializes in local, sustainably raised, grass-fed meat.